jithinkc22j/SBE_Image_Encryption/README.md

        %%%%%%%%%%%-------------------$$$$$$$$>>>>> BY jithin K C <<<<$$$$$$$$$-----------------%%%%%%%%%%%%%% @@@

-       If you need any image encryption code or any matlab code for your system contact us: for any queries contact: jithinkc22@gmail.com
+       If you need any image encryption code or any matlab code for your system contact me: for any queries contact: jithinkc22@gmail.com